campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

-1/17/2013 JAWS script for Audacity V2.0 by Gary Campbell <campg2003@gmail.com> and Dang Manh Cuong <dangmanhcuong@gmail.com>
+4/5/2013 JAWS script for Audacity V2.0 (for script version 2.0 4/5/2013) by Gary Campbell <campg2003@gmail.com> and Dang Manh Cuong <dangmanhcuong@gmail.com>

 This JAWS script package provides support for Audacity 2.0.0 and later.